kumrzz/sssm_gbce/README.md

 git clone https://github.com/kumrzz/sssm_gbce.git

 Run:
-Please ensure:
 1. gbce_sample_data.csv file contains data as specified in current gbce_sample_data.csv file, it is read and populates in-memory database/model for further operations.
-2. StocksDBFile.txt contains trade records, we operate on this while recording trade, calculating volume weighted stock price and GBCE all share index.
-If this file is not present, the code automatically handles it by creating one.
-The file is therefore OPTIONAL, NOT NECESSARY !!
-3. Ensure main.py is present (folder: sssm_gbce if using git clone as in the setup step) and then run as:
+2. Ensure main.py is present (folder: sssm_gbce if using git clone as in the setup step) and then run as:
 ```
 python main.py
 ```